mhaugrud/msumcspy/_sources/Debugging/KnowyourerrorMessages.rst

     .. tab:: Question

-        Find and fix the error in the following code.
+        Fix the error in the following code: current time should be surrounded with double quote marks

         .. activecode:: db_ex3_7